How to use Lucidscale for the 5 pillars of cloud architecture

 The goal of cost optimization is to manage costs in order to maximize the value delivered for your cloud architecture.
 It is about having a clear understanding and control of the money spent on the cloud by eliminating unused components and refining sub-optimal processes.

-Lucidchart Cloud Insights gives organizations a clear picture of their cloud infrastructure and where and how money is being spent.
-Here’s how you can use Lucidchart to optimize your cloud costs.
+Lucidscale gives organizations a clear picture of their cloud infrastructure and where and how money is being spent.
+Here’s how you can use Lucidscale to optimize your cloud costs.

 1. Only pay for what you’re using

 It’s hard to identify from the console what your organization has deployed in the cloud.
 It’s possible that someone built and deployed pieces of your cloud architecture and then left the company, making it difficult for others to know what is out there.

 With Lucidscale, you can automatically generate an architecture diagram simply by connecting to your AWS, GCP, or Azure cloud environment through third-party access.